Summary

 in the next lesson.

-from process_instruction
+add_movie_review from process_instruction (the

 function we set as our entry point).
 To pass all the required arguments to the

-function, we’ll first need to call the unpack
+function, we’ll first need to call the unpack we created on

-statement to ensure that the instruction
+MovieInstruction, then use a match statement to ensure that the instruction

-we’ve received is the AddMovieReview
+we’ve received is the AddMovieReview variant.

 Challenge

 For this lesson’s challenge, try replicating the Student Intro program from Module 1.
 Recall that we created a frontend application that lets students introduce themselves!
-The program takes a user’s name and a short message as theinstruction_data
+The program takes a user’s name and a short message as theinstruction_data and creates an account to store the data onchain.

 Using what you’ve learned in this lesson, build the Student Intro program to the

-point where you can print the name
+point where you can print the name and message provided by the user to the

 program logs when the program is invoked.